 All standardized Medigap plans cover certain basic benefits, including coinsurance for hospital stays, hospice care, and doctor visits.
 This seamless coordination means less paperwork and fewer surprise bills for you, allowing you to focus on your health instead of worrying about costs.

-What Medigap Plans Don’t Cover
+Knowing the Limits: What Medigap Doesn’t Cover

 It’s just as important to understand what Medigap plans don’t cover.
 First and foremost, Medigap plans sold today do not include prescription drug coverage.
 For that, you will need to enroll in a separate Medicare Part D plan.
 This is a common point of confusion, so it’s a critical distinction to remember.